 Scared to buy?

 If you are one of the many would-be homebuyers who thinks affordability is keeping your dream out of reach, you may be surprised to discover how accessible homeownership actually can be.
 There are several government loan options that you should be aware of that can help you on your path to homeownership.

 FHA loans are insured by the Federal Housing Administration, and with the government guarantee, lenders are more willing to lend with more lenient qualifying guidelines.
 FHA loans have been specifically designed to help borrowers get into homes.
 These loans are ideal for first-time buyers and require lower down payments.

 A VA loan is insured by the U.S. Department of Veterans Affairs and issued by VA approved lenders.
 This government-guaranteed loan encourages these approved lenders to lend with more flexible and lenient qualifying guidelines.
 VA loans offer unmatched benefits to our heroes; the veterans, active duty and surviving spouses, plus there is no mortgage insurance requirement.

 USDA loans are government-insured, 100 percent purchase loans for rural property outside of major metropolitan areas.
 USDA loans are serviced by direct lenders that meet federal guidelines.
-USDA loans offer unique benefits, including no down payment requirements for buyers.Whether you are ready to purchase, or refinance, the Loan Advisors at American Pacific Mortgage can help you choose the best mortgage that matches your financial circumstances.
+USDA loans offer unique benefits, including no down payment requirements for buyers.Whether you are ready to purchase, or refinance, the Loan Advisors at American Pacific Mortgage can help you choose the mortgage that matches your financial circumstances.
 We provide guidance on various other loans not mentioned above, including fixed rate mortgages, adjustable rate mortgages and jumbo loans.